shivanshdave/2020-432/calendar.md

 TA office hours begin on **Friday 2020-01-17**, and continue through the end of April.
 TA office hours are not held on University holidays, or during Spring Break.

 Profiles and photographs of each of the teaching assistants are found in the [Course Syllabus](https://thomaselove.github.io/2020-432-syllabus/teaching-assistants.html).

+If you need to meet with Dr. Love, send him an email (`thomas dot love at case dot edu`) to arrange an appointment.
+He is at CWRU on Tuesdays and Thursdays.